-The Wristbands - Wristwatches - were devices for communication, teleportation, recording the human experiment, and more.
+Wrist Devices for communication, teleportation, recording the human experiment, and more.

 According to Ancient Alien Theory, the Anunnaki, and other alien groups, came to Earth and seeded the human race in many variations.
 This research was lead by Zecharai Sitchin and Erich on Daniken among others you can see on the History Channel Series Ancient Aliens - also found on YouTube.

 Physical evidence of ancient astronauts is found throughout the planet, leading one to conclude that different races visited here at different periods in Earth's history, or the same aliens return and set up various programs (civilizations) in which they could remain and experience.

 The Sumerian Gods and Goddesses listed below went by many names within this pantheon and others in all ancient civilizations.
 There is always a hierarchy, duality, and a connection to ancient aliens who visited the planet and created humans through the consciousness behind reality that created everything in the illusion of time.
 In other words ... we are experiencing in the Matrix.